franquarleri/ProyectoiA/README.md

-Generador de imagenes usando machine learning y IA.
+Image generator using machine learning and AI.